Best Electric Tricycles, 2023

 Maybe your primary need isn’t riding related, such as having a trike that’s easy to transport in a vehicle and/or is easy to store at your house.
 Or maybe you need a trike with a narrow enough width to fit through your doorway.

-*Editor’s Note: Updated on Nov 15th, 2023 with new content for picks of the best electric tricycles
+*Editor’s Note: Updated on May 13th, 2024 with a new video of the top e-trikes.

 Rad Power Bikes RadTrike